Most ginisang toge ends up watery. The fix is simple: high heat, no added water, and pulling the sprouts off the pan before they look done.

 Recipe FAQs

-Savory, lightly sweet, and fresh — with a satisfying crunch from the bean sprouts when they're cooked right.
+Savory, lightly sweet, and fresh with a satisfying crunch from the bean sprouts when they're cooked right.
 The oyster sauce adds a rich, umami-forward seasoning, and the tomato in the ginisa base gives a mild tanginess that keeps the dish from feeling heavy.
 It's light but satisfying, and the texture contrast between the soft aromatics and crisp sprouts is what makes it so good.

 Ginisa is the Filipino cooking method of sautéing in a base of garlic, onion, and tomato.
 It's one of the most foundational techniques in Filipino cooking - this trio is the starting point for dozens of dishes, from stir-fries to soups to stews.
 When you see "ginisang" in a recipe name, it tells you the dish was cooked using this method.

 Yes, but they're different.
-Soybean sprouts are thicker, crunchier, and take longer to cook — about 3–4 minutes instead of 1–2.
+Soybean sprouts are thicker, crunchier, and take longer to cook for about 3–4 minutes instead of 1–2.
 They have a slightly nuttier flavor.
 Both work in this recipe; just adjust cooking time accordingly.
 Mung bean sprouts are the traditional choice for Filipino ginisang toge.

-Not really — bean sprouts lose their crunch quickly and don't reheat well.
+Not really, bean sprouts lose their crunch quickly and don't reheat well.
 This dish is best made and served immediately.
 If you need to prep ahead, chop all the vegetables and aromatics in advance and store them separately in the fridge.
 When it's time to cook, the stir-fry itself takes under 10 minutes once the prep is done.

 Yes.
-Skip the beef or shrimp powder and replace the oyster sauce with soy sauce plus a pinch of sugar, or use a vegan oyster sauce (made from mushrooms — widely available at Asian grocery stores).
+Skip the beef or shrimp powder and replace the oyster sauce with soy sauce plus a pinch of sugar, or use a vegan oyster sauce (made from mushrooms -widely available at Asian grocery stores).
 Use vegetable broth if the pan needs any liquid.
 Tofu is a great protein addition for a filling vegan version.

 Absolutely.
 Green beans, cabbage, snow peas, and ginisang sayote all work well, chayote takes well to the same ginisa method.
 Add harder vegetables (green beans, chayote) with the carrots, and softer ones (cabbage, snap peas) closer to the bean sprouts so everything finishes at the same time.